m-ashry-eg/SAA-C03/notes/README.md

   - **Ingests from Kinesis Data Streams or Firehose**: Kinesis Data Analytics seamlessly integrates with both Kinesis Data Streams and Kinesis Data Firehose, enabling you to process data from these sources in real time.

+- #### Kinesis Data Analytics Components

+  - **Kinesis Data Streams**: This is the source of your streaming data.
+It allows you to continuously capture and store data in real-time.

+  - **Application Code**: You can write SQL or Java code to process and analyze the data.
+Kinesis Data Analytics provides a SQL-based language for processing data streams, and it also supports Java for more complex processing logic.

+  - **In-Application Streams**: These are intermediate streams that you can use to store and process data within your application.
+They allow you to perform operations like filtering, aggregation, and transformation on the incoming data.

+  - **Data Pumps**: These are responsible for ingesting data from the source (Kinesis Data Streams) and sending it to the application for processing.

+  - **Application Outputs**: These define where the processed data will be sent after it has been analyzed.
+This could be another Kinesis Data Stream, a Kinesis Data
+  Firehose delivery stream, or a Lambda function.

 - #### Kinesis Data Analytics Use Case

   - **Real-Time Data Analytics**: By combining Kinesis Data Analytics with Kinesis Data Firehose services, you can perform real-time data analytics on the incoming streaming data.